VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Then *Dragon-king Thordan* will use his triple auto-attacks, **Trinity**.
 Be sure that Tanks hold the first 2 spots in the enmity list with a margin between them.
 Everyone will move out of the boss hitbox except the player who has to take the third auto-attack.
 Once a player has been hit he'll move out and the second player will replace him.
 Melee DPS will always take the 2 auto-attacks after **Exaflare's Edge**.
 Once the two auto-attacks are done, the Tanks will swap.

 Next is **Akh Morn’s Edge**, hitting 5 times.
 Check *Dragon-king Thordan* for **Fire's Edge** or **Ice's Edge** and move into your tower.
 Tanks in the tower behind the boss for 2 players.
 The rest of light parties into 3 players towers.
 Remember to stand in or outside the boss hitbox before the first hit, then you can move a bit middle to catch the heals.
+> An alternative way to do it is to have one Tank in a tower with his invulnerabilty, the second Tank in another tower with all his mitigation on and the rest of the group in the last tower.

 **Trinity** is making a come back, this time the third auto-attacks will be taken by the Ranged DPS.

 Now is **Gigaflare’s Edge**, move to the opposite side from where the first AoE appeared.
 Stand either in or out for **Fire's Edge** or **Ice's Edge**.
-Once it starts, either run clockwise or counter-clockwise while being at max melee range to dodge the two next **Gigaflares**.
+Then,  either run clockwise or counter-clockwise while being at max melee range to reduce the **Gigaflares** damage.

 Once again, **Trinity** is back taken care of by the Healers.